ppanja/Transformer-Optimization-for-non-autoregressive-parallel-Text-to-Speech-Models/README.md

 # Transformer Optimization for non-autoregressive parallel Text to Speech Models

-This code is a replication of [official Glow TTS code](https://github.com/jaywalnut310/glow-tts) with some changes required for the experiments and implementation of novel approach for finding importance weights.
+This code has used [official Glow TTS code](https://github.com/jaywalnut310/glow-tts) as baseline model for MSc Thesis.
+Some changes has been done for the experiments and implementation of novel approach for finding importance weights.
 If you want to use Glow TTS model, I recommend that you refer to the official code.

 ## 1. Environments used